sarptandoven/prompt-clash/README.md

 # Godot-Kontext Character Generator

-This repository contains a powerful local server designed to connect your Godot Engine projects directly with the Flux Kontext Pro image generation API.
+Powerful local server designed to connect your Godot Engine (lora the explorer - evolits) directly with the Flux Kontext Pro image generation API.
 It provides a simple yet advanced interface for generating character sprites, textures, and assets on-the-fly.
 By running this server locally, you can send prompts and parameters from your Godot game via HTTP requests and receive high-quality images in real-time, enabling dynamic and procedural content creation for your game characters and environments.

 ---
 ## ⚡ Quick Start